top of page

 • Complex revision surgery

-• Severe stiffness requiring alternative approach
+• Severe stiffness requiring an alternative approach

-For non-surgical options in early arthritis, refer to https://www.mayurajcc.com/gfc-therapy-for-arthritis-mumbai
+Individualized evaluation is mandatory.
+For non-surgical options in early arthritis, refer to GFC Therapy for Arthritis.

 Comparative Perspective: Conventional vs Robotic + Mini Subvastus

-Traditional Total Knee Replacement:
+Traditional Total Knee Replacement

 • Mechanical alignment guides